jesusredondo/ckanext-federgob/README.md

     cd ckanext-federatedatosgob
     sudo python setup.py develop

-Make sure to add federatedatosgob to ckan.plugins in your config file.
+Restart Apache and make sure to add federatedatosgob to ckan.plugins in your config file.

 ## How to configure federatedatosgob with the Federator?